EridianAlpha/eridian.xyz/README.md

 This command checks the code quality and adherence to coding standards using the `next lint` command.
 It is recommended to run this command before committing changes to ensure code consistency and maintainability.

 ## Production

-TODO: The site is currently under development and is not ready for production.
-This section will be updated when a production deployment plan is created.

 ### Production Commands